Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## Custom Keystore

-By default the playbook deploys a default keystore to ease the installation process, however, we recommend you [generate your own keystore](https://docs.alfresco.com/6.2/concepts/keystore-generate.html) following the [instructions here](https://docs.alfresco.com/6.2/concepts/keystore-config.html).
+By default the playbook installs a default keystore to ease the installation process, however, we recommend you [generate your own keystore](https://docs.alfresco.com/6.2/concepts/keystore-generate.html) following the [instructions here](https://docs.alfresco.com/6.2/concepts/keystore-config.html).

 There are three steps required to use a custom keystore: